-Our multi-disciplined approach enables us to perform the duties of a professional service supplier providing competent flood restoration solutions for an array of industry sectors – from Insurance Companies, Loss Adjusters, Brokers and Surveyors to Building Companies, Housing Associations and Local Authorities.
+Our multi-disciplined approach enables us to perform the duties of a professional service supplier providing standard and emergency flood restoration solutions for an array of industry sectors – from Insurance Companies, Loss Adjusters, Brokers and Surveyors to Building Companies, Housing Associations and Local Authorities.

 We fully understand how traumatic flooding events can be and the destruction it causes and is why we strive to be transparent in our decision making.
 This trait ensures all involved in the incident process can understand how Cornerstone will respond to the incident in the most cost-effective and timely manner.